danielroe/stackblitz.zip/README.md

 ## ❓ Why?

-There's no first-party API to download projects and I wanted to be able to download reproductions for issues more quickly.
+There's no first-party API from [StackBlitz](https://stackblitz.com/) to download projects and I wanted to be able to download reproductions for issues more quickly.

 ## 🌐 stackblitz.zip